Monday, March 8th, 2010 http://adamkhan.net/rambles/before-the-setup

 The Apple IIc stayed as my computer through high school.
 I used AppleWorks for writing papers and tabulating things like my book, music and comic collections.
 Even then, I realize now, I had an inkling that this was slightly unhelpful, compulsive behaviour, taking up precious time that would have been better spent on almost anything else, such as programming.
 But somehow this data entry was sickly pleasurable and felt virtuous as well.
 I bought an Apple DeskJet printer, also pretty darn expensive, and that was all my Bar Mitzvah money used up.

-Amazingly enough, I never had my own computer again until that $2000 Apple PowerBook in New York, 12 years later.
-(I just realized this now!)
+Amazingly enough, after the Apple IIc I never had my own computer again until buying that $2000 Apple PowerBook in New York, some 12 years later (I just realized this now!).
 In the Israeli army I was exposed to DOS with IBM computers, which were ubiquitous there, and it became my standard operating system.
 I can’t remember if I still had my Apple IIc running at home at the same time, but I don’t think so; I’d mothballed it and eventually gave it to my Dad, who never used it.
 Looking back on this, I can see how much I avoid having my head contain the rules for two functionally similar systems simultaneously; it was either Apple or DOS, not both.
 Similarly, I work today with only one content management system, ExpressionEngine, and don’t touch any others.

 I’m trying to remember how I wrote papers at Deep Springs College in 1991/92 without having my own computer.
 I have just one memory of being in a computer room with David Galbraith and about eight Macs.
 There must have been another room where there were computers, but I can’t remember, which surprises me, considering how vividly I remember the various computer labs around the University of Chicago campus.
 I didn’t particularly feel the loss, not having a computer; most people didn’t have one, and it felt normal to use the communal ones, which were everywhere.
 It’s coming back to me now that I spent a lot of time as an undergraduate with a 3.5’‘ disk in my chest pocket, and also a box of 10 or so of them in my bag.
 In college I had a bike, a pair of rollerblades, even a car, but not a computer.
 I’m kind of surprised about that.